ST10375898/Stratify/README.md

  # Navigate  into the folder
  cd Stratify

- # Open index.htm in abrowser or use Live Server
+ # Open index.html in a browser or use Live Server

 ## Usage
-1. Sign up or log in using the company or business details.
+1. Sign-up or log in using the company or business details.
 2. Fill in the project form with accurate details.
 3. Submit the form to receive AI-generated response.
 4. Manage your project using the dashboard.